 Getting the smell of urine out of the air

-Many odor eliminator products are available to help control the air in your home.
+When looking for how to get rid of urine smell in the house, many odor eliminator products can help control the air in your home.
 However, there are several homemade odor eliminator hacks to try to keep the air in your home smelling clean and fresh.

 Downy Unstopables & Baking Soda